evelynfoy/animal-hostel/README.md

 # Animal Hostel

 Animal Hostel is a website that enables people to offer a home to a homeless animal.
 The home page shows photos of the animals currently at the hostel as well as a short description of what the website is about.
-Users can browse the curent occupancy but to make an offer they need to register and login.
+Users can browse the current occupancy but to make an offer they need to register and log in.
 Once logged in they can view, edit or delete their offers as well as see the status of the offers.
 They can also specify whether their interest is in fostering or adopting.
 The goal of the site is to find owners for these poor unfortunate homeless animals.
 The administrator can add and maintain the animals and approve or reject the offers.

  ![Am I responsive](docs/images/am-i-responsive.png)

-## Site Owners Goals
+## Site Owner’s Goals
 * The site looks good visually.
 * The site is responsive.
 * The site is accessible.
-* The site is eaily navigable.
+* The site is easily navigable.
 * The site displays the animals at the hostel.
 * The site provides the means for users to offer homes for the animals.

-## Site Administrators Goals
+## Site Administrator’s Goals
 * To be able to add and maintain a list of animals.
 * To be able to approve or reject offers made.
 * To be able to maintain the animal types.